Southwest Middle School standout student - Albert Lea Tribune

 Southwest Middle School standout student

-Brody Rassler
+Brodie Rassler

 Age: 12